tldr-pages/tldr/pages/linux/jpegtran.md

 `jpegtran -grayscale {{path/to/image.jpg}} > {{path/to/output.jpg}}`

-- Crop the image to a rectangular region of width `W` and height `H` from the upper left corner, saving the output to a specific file:
+- Crop the image to a rectangular region of width `W` and height `H` from the upper-left corner, saving the output to a specific file:

 `jpegtran -crop {{W}}x{{H}} -outfile {{path/to/output.jpg}} {{path/to/image.jpg}}`

-- Crop the image to a rectangular region of width `W` and height `H`, starting at point `X` and `Y` from the upper left corner:
+- Crop the image to a rectangular region of width `W` and height `H`, starting at point `X` and `Y` from the upper-left corner:

 `jpegtran -crop {{W}}x{{H}}+{{X}}+{{Y}} {{path/to/image.jpg}} > {{path/to/output.jpg}}`